 These two chapters form the most extensive continuous prophetic discourse given by Jesus in the gospels.
 Some interpreters treat the content either as completely Jewish or completely Christian.
 As it turns out neither is correct, and a simple outline of the two chapters will point this out.

 1.)
 Matt.
 24:1-44 – this section is all Jewish and deals with the judgment of the Jews.
-This section is also historical in its context.
+It is also historical in its context (events progressing, more or less, chronologically in time).
 The Lord’s elect is the end-time Jewish remnant (Matt.
 24:22, 24, and 31.
 See also Luke 18:1-8).
 This section is the Jewish testimony until Christ returns, so it includes such things as false Messiahs (vs. 4-5 and 24-26), Sabbath days (v.
 20), enduring to the end to be saved (vs. 9-13), and the gospel of the kingdom (v.
-14).
-This last is not the Christian gospel, but of the approaching Son of Man’s kingdom on the earth and like John the Baptist’s preaching (vs. 30-31).
+14) – not the Christian gospel, but of the approaching Son of Man’s kingdom on the earth and like John the Baptist’s preaching (vs. 30-31).
 The “abomination of desolation” references Daniel, whose book specifically has prophetic content about the future of Israel (v.
 15).
 The Jewish temple is referenced by the term “holy place” in the same verse.

 A little more explanation of some parts of this section is appropriate.
 Matt.
 24:2 is the Lord’s prediction of the destruction of Jerusalem and the temple by the Romans in 70 AD.
 The details associated with this event, Jewish things really, are given by Jesus in Luke 21:20-24.
 The passage in Luke that precedes this (Luke 21:12-19), describes the period after the Lord had gone back to heaven, until the time of the Roman destruction of the temple – this specifically refers to those apostles listening to Him at that time, their testimony and mission in the midst of the Jews and in/around Judea.
 The Lord’s testimony starting with Matt.
 24:4 is about the Jews during the future seven-year tribulation.
 This period is divided in half by the event found described in Matt.
 24:15 – “the abomination of desolation.”
 What follows this event (Matt.
 24:16- 44) is the last 3 ½ years known as Jacobs trouble (Jer.
 30:7, Rev. 11:1-4, 12:6, 14), the return of the Son of Man (v.
 29-30), and the gathering of the Jewish remnant (v.
 31).
 Matt.
 24:6-8 describes the first four seal judgments in the first half of the tribulation – providential judgments issuing forth upon the earth from God’s governmental throne in heaven (Rev. 6:1-8).
 The historical narration ends in Matt.
 24:44, but picks back up again in Matt.
 25:31.
 It is specifically Matt.
 24:30-31 which connects to Matt.
 25:31.